What role do outbound links has got to play when it comes to SEO?

 Google always checks the content surrounding the outbound link to understand the relationship between your content and the linked content.

-“Content surrounding the outbound link matters”.
+“Content surrounding the outbound link matters in SEO”.

 At least a line of your post should be related to the linked content.
 Avoid unexpected outbound link.